-\begin{proof}[Proof of Corollary~\ref{primitive_unique_big_cor}] We use the notation of the previous proof, let $L$ denote the unique sublattice obtained there.
-Proposition~\ref{unit_group} says that $\beta_1$ and $\beta_2$ have the same number of zero components.
-Therefore when considering the three cases of Corollary~\ref{primitive_unique_big_cor} (which are distinguished by the number of zero components of~$x$ relative to~$L$), it does not matter which generating $\alpha$ we choose for~$L$.
+\begin{proof}[Proof of Corollary~\ref{primitive_unique_big_cor}] Using the notation of the previous proof, let $L$ denote the unique sublattice obtained there.
+Proposition~\ref{unit_group} shows that $\beta_1$ and $\beta_2$ have the same number of zero components.
+Therefore, when considering the three cases of Corollary~\ref{primitive_unique_big_cor} (which are distinguished by the number of zero components of~$x$ relative to~$L$), it does not matter which generating $\alpha$ we choose for~$L$.